NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 - [ ] PaginationContext and PageContext in BlogPostListPage are duplicated right now
 - [ ] Redo how the `<SEO />` gathers information.
 It's becoming an a-prop-calypse in there.
 - [x] Support line numbering in codeblocks
+- [x] Support adding own plugins to the internal `gatsby-plugin-mdx`